Self Guided Tour of Napa Valley

 What Type of Wine Is Made In Napa Valley?

 The most well-known wine variety in Napa Valley is Cabernet Sauvignon.
-Beyond that, Merlot, Chardonnay, and Pinot Noir are the most widely consumed types.
+Beyond that, Merlot, Chardonnay, Sauvignon Blanc and Pinot Noir are the widely grown wine grape varieties.

 What are Historical Sites in Napa Valley?